mdasad7372/mdasad7372/README.md

 mdasad7372/mdasad7372 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Currently I m doing my project on machine learning. now I m learning deep Learning and there algorithm.

-currently i m doing training in AIML at Arcap Reit company.
+Currently I m doing my project on machine learning. now I m learning deep Learning and there algorithm. currently I m doing training in AI/ML engineer at Arcap Reit company.